hostilesquirrel/Help-malibu/index.md

 and avoid prestigious time googling

-Just copy the following command to install the script and choose from the availably made
+Just copy the following command and paste in your terminal to install the script and choose from the availably made

 // errors may be met as it still in construction